There are many steps included in creating a MAP policy, but the best one to get you started is researching competitors’ prices.

 When you maintain relationships with retailers, you build a steady, reliable business model for your brand that can last for many years to come.
 This doesn’t just mean developing relationships with a few sellers and dissolving your partnership after a short time; instead, you should aim to keep those relationships so you can continue a mutually beneficial professional partnership to build your brand and increase your customer base.

 Keeping on top of unauthorized sellers is essential to ensuring that your MAP policy is followed.
 Unauthorized sellers don’t care about adhering to your policy and will go to any length to commit price erosion.
 In turn, this leads to price wars among sellers as they strive to offer the lowest advertising price possible to entice consumers and gain an unfair, uncompetitive edge.
 Monitoring price wars can help you and your sellers so that you can keep things fair.
+Using MAP monitoring software is a choice any businesses make.

 It’s crucial to ensure compliance with your MAP pricing policy.
 This keeps sellers in line and makes the market more competitive, and thus, better for everyone.
 Manufacturers, sellers and consumers can all reap the benefits.
 If a seller strays from the terms of your MAP policy, you can then take action.